mimiyin/coding-for-emotional-impact/Syllabus.md

 You will be working from code examples and simple interfaces I will create to help you play with different computational techniques.
 Our aim isn't to invent fancy new algorithms.
 Instead we're using computation and programming as a tool to help us decode the mechanisms that drive compelling emotional arcs.
 More details to come!
 [Full description.](#full)

 Have questions?
-Email me at mimi.yin@nyu.edu
+Email me at mimi.yin@nyu.edu | Sign up for [Office Hours](https://itp.nyu.edu/inwiki/Signup/Mimi)

 ## Syllabus (Work in Progress)
 ###Week 1: Seeing, Hearing, Sensing, Feeling Through the Lens of Patterns